Paula Croxson (Group leader)

 Jana Grcevich is co-author of Vacation Guide to the Solar System and has a PhD in astronomy.

-Jaime Green is Managing Editor of Google Play Books and has written essays and criticism for The Awl, The Millions, The Rumpus, The Toast, American Theatre, The Oyster Review, Everyday Genius, and The Lancet Infectious Diseases, among other places.
+Jaime Green is a freelance writer and has written essays and criticism for The Awl, The Millions, The Rumpus, The Toast, American Theatre, The Oyster Review, Everyday Genius, and The Lancet Infectious Diseases, among other places.

 Alex Harvey is a Colorado-born director, writer, filmmaker, musician, teacher and producer based out of Brooklyn.